VarunBatraIT/DeftCart/README.md

         $productCart->minus(1,2); //Now quanity of id is 4
         $productCart->delete(1); //Delete id 1
         $productCart->deleteAll(); //Delete all items of this cart
-        $productCart->removeAllCart(); //Removes all cart not only product cart.
+        $productCart->removeAllCarts(); //Removes all cart not only product cart.
 Useful to remove junk data.
 Usually storage should have reset function however I didn't feel like putting that inside interface.
 Not everyone uses it